material-motion/material-motion/specifications/runtime/README.md

 To answer the second question we introduce one more type: the Executor.

 Plans are added to Transactions.
 Transactions are committed to Runtimes.
 Runtimes create Executors.

-The following diagram shows the relationship of these objects to one another:
+Or in visual form:

 ![](../../_assets/RuntimeOverview.svg)